 Members are elected by secret ballot and there is an initiation ceremony which involves the taking of an oath on a skull.
 The wording of this has varied over the years but it was initially: ‘Do you promise that your detectives shall well and truly detect the crimes presented to them, using those wits which it may please you to bestow upon them, and not placing reliance on, nor making use of, Divine Revelation, Feminine Intuition, Mumbo Jumbo, Jiggery-Pokery, Coincidence, or Act of God?’

 The original accession of records from the Detection Club to Gladstone’s Library was in 2016.
-At this point a loan agreement was created starting the 14th March 2016 for a period of seven years.
+At this point a loan agreement was created for a period of seven years.
+A new loan agreement for 15 years was signed in 2023.

-Since 2016 there have been periodic accruals to the records.
+Since 2016 there have been periodic accruals to the records including the addition of author’s archives collection by the Detection Club.

-This archive is in the process of being catalogued and cannot be viewed at present.
+This archive has not been catalogued yet and cannot be viewed at present.

-This archive is in the process of being catalogued and no reprographics requests can be received in relation to it at present.
+This archive has not been catalogued yet and no reprographics requests can be received in relation to it at present.